 Sherlock’s other strengths include an incredible musical score, some solid action, some very typically Stephen Moffatt intricate plots (that mostly payoff), some great humour, and a clever (almost) stand-alone Victorian-era Christmas special that manages to address several of the updated notions.

-Another notable point about the Abominable Bride that I love, and think encapsulates something about the show’s understanding of what Sherlock Holmes is in a bigger picture than its adaptation, is that although it implies the Victorian-era version of Holmes and Watson was all the result of a drug-fuelled thought experiment inside the 21st century Sherlock’s head – the final scene, which returns to the era after Sherlock’s drug use, could imply all of the modern-day story is happening inside Victorian Sherlock’s head, and not the other way around.
+Another notable point about the Victorian special, The Abominable Bride, that I love, and think encapsulates something about the show’s understanding of what Sherlock Holmes is in a bigger picture than this specific adaptation, is that although it implies the Victorian-era version of Holmes and Watson was all the result of a drug-fuelled thought experiment inside the 21st century Sherlock’s head.
+The final scene, which returns to the era after Sherlock’s drug use, could imply all of the modern-day story is happening inside Victorian Sherlock’s head, and not the other way around.
 Showing a real effort to leaving at least some deductions to the audience.